Commonly Asked Questions Regarding SEO

 1) What is SEO?

 SEO stands for search engine optimization.
-It refers to techniques that help your website become more visible in organic search results for the people who are looking for your brand, product, or service via search engines like Google, Bing, and Yahoo.
+It refers to techniques that help your website rank higher and become more visible in organic search results for the people who are looking for your brand, product, or service via search engines like Google, Bing, and Yahoo.
+It’s not enough in today’s digital world to just have a beautiful custom website.
+SEO is vital to be found on the Internet.

 2) What’s the difference between organic vs. paid results?